-Select the Highlight Fields source, and then click the to open the field picker on Persistent Highlight Sets system view.
+Select the Highlight Fields option, and then click the button to open the Select items - Highlight Fields modal.
 This system view displays the Name and Object Type for applicable multiple object fields, including those created by Search Terms Reports.

 Note: Persistent highlights generated by a search terms report don't automatically update after you load new data into a workspace.
 To incorporate the text from new documents, perform either a full or incremental build on the dtSearch Index, then a full or incremental build on the search terms report.

-To select a Highlight Field, check the field’s box, click Add followed by Set.
+To select a Highlight Field, check the field’s box, click right arrow to move it the right section.
+Once all of the desired fields have been selected, click Apply.
 The field appears on the layout.

 Note: We recommend selecting a search terms report or the Domains field as your highlight fields source.

 (Click to expand)